Commonly asked questions:

 While receiving feedback on a draft is always beneficial, we cannot guarantee that you will receive a certain grade on your assignment.
-Your tutor can provide you with feedback and recommendations from the standpoint of a reader and tutor, but they cannot account for or know your instructor’s expectations or approach to grading.
+Your tutor can provide you with feedback and recommendations from the standpoint of a reader and tutor, but they cannot account for or know your instructor’s particular expectations or approach to grading.
 However, statistics show that students who utilize the Writing Center are much more likely to experience success in their classes than those who do not.
-For example, in Spring 2018, 91% of students who utilized the Writing Center received a passing grade in the course for which they visited.
+For example, in Spring 2019, 90% of students who utilized the Writing Center received a passing grade in the course for which they visited.

 What can a tutor help me with?

 Writing Center tutors can support you at any stage of the writing process.
 Tutors can help you:

 - Engage in pre-writing activities, such as concept mapping, freewriting, or outlining.